WebAssembly/component-model/design/mvp/CanonicalABI.md

 `A` is being reentered.
 This ensures that child components are kept an encapsulated detail of the parent.

-The second case covers component-to-component calls by conservatively rejecting any call from a component to its anecestor or descendant (thereby preventing any possible recursion via ancestor `funcref`).
-Thus, while the following sibling-to-sibling component call is allowed:
+The second case (where `caller.inst` is not `None`) covers component-to- component calls by conservatively rejecting any call from a component to its anecestor or descendant (thereby preventing any possible recursion via ancestor `funcref`).
+Thus, the following sibling-to-sibling component call is allowed:
 ```
      +----------------+
      |      P         |